-Let’s be honest - there is no way to create an ultimate guide to Ramen in Tokyo (I am sorry hehe).
-But still there is a ray of hope, I can create a list that will sure as rain make you happy because of every ramen drop (drop tops) that is cooking in a hot pot (cookie).
+Let’s be honest - there is no way to create an ultimate guide to Ramen in Tokyo.
+But still there is a ray of hope, I can create a list that will sure as rain make you happy because of every ramen drop that is cooking in a hot pot.

-So there are about 20,000 Ramen shops (called Ramen-Ya) in Tokyo, and you will definitely find it pretty hard to choose the right one due to the sheer amount of options and bowls.
+So there are about 10.000 to 20.000 Ramen shops (called Ramen-Ya) in Tokyo, and you will definitely find it pretty hard to choose the right one due to the sheer amount of options and bowls.

 There are so many Ramen-shops and neon signs that you will inevitably find some streets somewhere in the middle of nowhere that will easily trump your whole city’s ramen game within a space no longer than ten metres, which probably means about 7 Ramen-Ya.
 Tokyo’s passion for ramen cannot be overstated.